aehmttw/Tanks/README.md

 ## How to play

-Controls:
+Controls: <br>
-Use the arrow keys or WASD to move
+Use the arrow keys or WASD to move<br>
-Left click or click space to shoot
+Left click or click space to shoot<br>
-Right click or press enter to lay a mine
+Right click or press enter to lay a mine<br>
-Press escape to pause the game
+Press escape to pause the game<br>

-Level Editor controls:
+Level Editor controls:<br>
-Left click to place
+Left click to place<br>
-Right click on an object to destroy it
+Right click on an object to destroy it<br>
-Right click on nothing to rotate the object you are placing Press up and down arrow keys or scroll to cycle enemy tanks Press left and right arrow keys to cycle enemy tank, obstacle, player tank
+Right click on nothing to rotate the object you are placing<br>
+Press up and down arrow keys or scroll to cycle enemy tanks<br>
+Press left and right arrow keys to cycle enemy tank, obstacle, player tank<br><br>

 The following are three screenshots of the game in action.
 The colored squares are tanks belonging to different teams, firing at each other.
 The brown squares are